django-mptt/django-mptt/docs/models.rst

  * if your tree gets corrupted somehow.
  * After large bulk operations, when you've used ``disable_mptt_updates``

+It is recommended to rebuild the tree inside a ``transaction.atomic()`` block for safety and better performance.

 ``add_related_count(queryset, rel_cls, rel_field, count_attr, cumulative=False)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~